rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 >> In the example, which runs on a machine with two 20-core Intel Xeon Scalable CPUs,
 >> using 32 ranks actually takes more time.
 >> The 32 ranks don't fit on one CPU and communicating between
->> the the two CPUs takes more time, even though they are within the same machine.
+>> the the two CPUs takes more time, even though they are in the same machine.
 >>
 >> The communication could be made more efficient.
 >> We could use non-blocking communication and do some of the computation